agodhani/sm-business-web-builder/development_documentation/project_overview.md

 Generated copy is not edited directly in Phase 1.
 The primary regeneration path is to reopen the saved form, edit the form values, and generate a new project version.

 Intermediate artifacts should be persisted so generation is debuggable and repeatable.
+Phase 1 should persist deterministic `brief.json` and `generation-context.json`; it should not use Qwen to re-normalize already structured form data.

 The generated code is assumed trusted in Phase 1 local development.
 Production-grade prompt safety, generated-code safety scanning, dependency allowlists, and malicious-input guardrails are deferred to the Release Phase.